Blueprint Travelers - Travel Site

 Things to Do in Cayenne: Exploring the TownMuseums in CayenneDiscovering the Wildlife of French Guiana

-Cayenne is the capital city of French Guiana.
-The main airport is located 45 minutes outside of the city.
-The following are the various things to do in Cayenne.
-They can give you a cultural overview of the region and an understanding of the environment around.
+Cayenne is the capital city of French Guiana, an overseas department of France.
+The main airport is located 25 minutes outside of the city and as you land will pass over the seemingly endless rain forest.
+The following are the various things to do in Cayenne, the largest city of French Guiana.
+These activities will give you a cultural overview of the region and an understanding of the environment around this coastal city.

 Things to Do in Cayenne: Exploring the Town